Chart Color Schemes

 Kogarah Bay shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational qualifications in Kogarah Bay trail regional benchmarks, with 33.0% of residents aged 15+ holding university degrees compared to 38.7% in the SA3 area as of the latest data point.
-Bachelor degrees are most common at 22.7%, followed by postgraduate qualifications (8.5%) and graduate diplomas (1.8%).
-Trade and technical skills are prominent, with 28.4% of residents aged 15+ holding vocational credentials – advanced diplomas (10.4%) and certificates (18.0%).
-Educational participation is notably high, with 29.1% of residents currently enrolled in formal education as of the latest figures available.
+Educational qualifications in Kogarah Bay differ from regional benchmarks, with 33.0% of residents aged 15 years and over holding university degrees compared to the SA3 area's 38.7%.
+The most common qualification is a bachelor degree at 22.7%, followed by postgraduate qualifications (8.5%) and graduate diplomas (1.8%).
+Vocational credentials are also prevalent, with 28.4% of residents aged 15 years and over holding such qualifications – advanced diplomas (10.4%) and certificates (18.0%).
+Educational participation is high, with 29.1% of residents currently enrolled in formal education, including secondary education (9.6%), primary education (8.3%), and tertiary education (7.1%).

 Frequently Asked Questions - Education